Where to dine after ice time in Hastings County

 Dine: Jimmy’s Special Pizza and Fish and Chips

-Jimmy’s, just a few doors down from Café 23, is an institution in Stirling.
+Jimmy’s has been a staple in downtown Stirling for many years.
 It’s known for great customer service, small-town charm, and the food in the name, but it also has great burgers, wings, and subs.
 If it’s your first visit, go for Jim’s Special Pizza: pepperoni, mushrooms, onions, bacon, green peppers, salami, and olives.